Food and Water Home and Consumer Products Learning Hub

 PFAS are a large class of chemicals used in water, oil, and heat-resistant coatings on products.
 Exposure to PFAS is associated with numerous health outcomes, with children being especially vulnerable.
 Learn about where PFAS are found and how to protect your family from exposure.

 PFAS exposure is widespread in the United States due to its extensive use and environmental contamination.
-Studies conducted by the CDC found that every American has PFAS in their blood.
+Studies conducted by the CDC found that a large percentage of Americans have PFAS in their blood.

 PFAS sources of exposure

-PFAS are found in many consumer products including:
+PFAS are found in many consumer products, including some types of:

 • Fast food wrappers, microwave popcorn bags, pizza boxes, candy wrappers